-In this report, the average Relevance grade is a C. Illinois and New Hampshire both tied for first with 95 points, while 9 states received a zero.
+In this report, the average Relevance grade is a C+. llinois, Iowa, Minnesota, and New Hampshire all tied for first with 95 points, while 7 states received a zero.

 The relationship between a criminal conviction and the license sought.

 More points are awarded to states that impose a more stringent standard: